cian6390/slack/README.md

 ### Slack Methods

-Slack has a lot [useful method](https://api.slack.com/methods) This library will include them step by step.
+Slack has a lot of [useful methods](https://api.slack.com/methods).

 **Available methods**

 - users.list
 - users.lookupByEmail

+More methods will be added in this library.

 #### users.list